hyperledger-labs/perun-doc/source/concepts/protocols.rst

 finalized through off-chain transactions, then funds could be directly withdrawn by making an update to the parent layer.
 In case of

-1. Sub-channel: `parent layer` is the ledger channel between the particiants.
+1. sub-channels: `parent layer` is the ledger channel between the particiants.
-2. Virtual channel: `parent layer` is the two ledger channels, one between each of the pariticipants and the intermediary.
+2. virtual channels: `parent layer` is the two ledger channels, one between each of the pariticipants and the common intermediary.

-The withdrawal protocol for sub-channel and virtual channel each of type of channel are described in detail in the ``Withdrawal protocols for sub-channels and virtual channels`` section.
+The withdrawal protocols for sub-channel and virtual channel are described in detail in the ``Withdrawal protocols for sub-channels and virtual channels`` section.

 .. image:: ../_generated/concepts/settle_generic_finalized.svg
   :align: Center